renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 If the OUTPUT_SCALER_METRICS flag is enabled, you can also find scaler Cloud Monitoring metrics under `custom.googleapis.com/cloud-run-kafkascaler/`.

+## Cost Considerations

+This solution uses the following billable Google Cloud components:

+* Cloud Run (Kafka consumer workload and the autoscaler service)
+* Cloud Scheduler
+* Cloud Tasks
+* Secret Manager

+The deployed Cloud Run resources are billed for the compute time used at the standard [Cloud Run prices](https://cloud.google.com/run/pricing).

+The autoscaler runs as a request-billed service with `max-instances=1`, so its costs are minimal (typically less than $1 per month).

+To stop all billing, you must delete the created resources.
+The `cleanup.sh` script in the root of this repository can be used to delete the resources created by the setup script.
+If you used Terraform to deploy the resources, run `terraform destroy` to remove all associated infrastructure.

 ## Reference: Scaling Configuration

 Note: See [Kubernetes Horizontal Pod